kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-technical-writing.md

 </aside>

-> 📺 You can watch this video that delves deeper into how to read code, which is equally as applicable for reading and debugging your own code. (**Note:** This video is long, but I highly encourage you to watch it!)
+> 📺 You can watch this video that delves deeper into how to read code, which is equally as applicable for reading and debugging your own code. (**Note:** This video is long, but I highly encourage you to watch it from timestamp 03:20 - 37:30)

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/xZZ74d8XUl0"  title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>